noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 - :strong:`Radius` it is the distance in meter prom a geographical point.
 It can be used together with latitude and longitude to broaden the search for an object.
-The results are automatically `geosorted` from the nearest to the most far away from the selected point.
+The results are automatically `geosorted`, that is, they are listed from the nearest to the most far away from the selected point.
+The distance is calculated as the crow flies.
 - :strong:`IdFilter` allows to extract from the dataset only the items with the given IDs, separated with a :literal:`,`.
 - :strong:`Active` and :strong:`OdhActive`.
 Filters with the same